magic-network/magic-docs/docs/intro.md

 **Providing Coverage**

 Anyone can extend the availability of Magic- enabled networks by providing an access point of their own.
-This can be accomplished purely through software and off- the-shelf hardware by installing the agent on a computer or mobile phone, or through more involved means such as custom router configurations, open-source router construction, or full-scale integration into a backbone provider like CenturyLink.
+This can be accomplished purely through software and off- the-shelf hardware by installing the agent on a computer or mobile phone, or through more involved means such as custom router configurations, open-source router construction, or full-scale integration into a backbone provider.

 **Using the Network**